test1477/dfdfd/docker_image_jason.fast.md

     main()
 ```

-This updated script includes the following changes:
+Key changes:

-1. The `get_artifacts_info` function now retrieves all relevant artifacts, including manifest.json, *.tar.gz files, and sha256:* files.
+1. Modified `get_eon_id_from_build_info` to return an empty string instead of "N/A" when EON_ID is not found.
-2. The `process_artifacts` function processes all artifacts for a given image, using a cache to store EON_IDs for each image version to avoid redundant API calls.
+2. Updated `process_artifacts` to cache and use the same EON_ID for all artifacts of a given image version.
-3. The script now associates the same EON_ID with all artifacts of a given image version.
+3. The script now processes all artifacts (manifest.json, *.tar.gz, sha256:*) and associates them with the same EON_ID for a given image version.

-This should result in the EON_ID being retrieved and associated with all relevant artifacts, not just the manifest.json file.
-The script should now produce a more comprehensive output, including EON_IDs for all Docker image artifacts.
+This should address the issues you mentioned.
+The script will now attempt to retrieve the EON_ID for all artifacts associated with a Docker image, and use an empty string when the EON_ID is not found.

 ---
 Answer from Perplexity: pplx.ai/share